-The request of Charter Village Preservation, L.P., a New York

-4. The reguest of Charlet Minder Preservation, E.F., a New York Imited partnership, for preliminary approval of the issuance of not to exceed \$40,000,000 multifamily housing revenue bonds, in one or more series (the "Charter Village Bonds"), the proceeds of the sale thereof to be loaned to Charter Village Preservation, L.P., to finance the acquisition, rehabilitation, and equipping of an approximately 250 unit multifamily housing facility located at or near 332 Pio Vista Drive Medican Davidson Courty Tennessee near 333 Rio Vista Drive, Madison, Davidson County, Tennessee 37115 (the "Charter Village Project").
-Charter Village Preserva-tion, L.P. will be the owner and operator of the Charter Village Project to be financed with the proceeds of the Charter Village nue, Nashville, Davidson County, Tennessee 37203.
+4. The request of Charter Village Preservation, L.P., a New York 4.
+The request of Charter Village Preservation, L.P., a New York limited partnership, for preliminary approval of the issuance of not to exceed \$40,000,000 multifamily housing revenue bonds, in one or more series (the "Charter Village Bonds"), the proceeds of the sale thereof to be loaned to Charter Village Preservation, L.P., to finance the acquisition, rehabilitation, and equipping of an approximately 250 unit multifamily housing facility located at or near 333 Rio Vista Drive, Madison, Davidson County, Tennessee 37115 (the "Charter Village Project").
+Charter Village Preservation, L.P. will be the owner and operator of the Charter Village Project to be financed with the proceeds of the Charter Village roject to be financed with the proceeds of the Charter Village the construction of 118 units of multifamily housing at 75% AMI in a 296 unit development, to be located at or near 1430 Hillside Avenue, Nashville, Davidson County, Tennessee 37203.

-The request of Elmington Capital Group, LLC for preliminary approval of a payment in lieu of tax agreement in connection with the construction of 118 units of multifamily housing at 75% AMI in a 296 unit development, to be located at or near 1430 Hillside Aveapproval of a payment in lieu of tax agreement in connection with the construction of 114 units of multifamily housing at 75% AMI in a 286 unit development, to be located at or near 583 Bell Road, An-
+5. The request of Elmington Capital Group, LLC for preliminary approval of a payment in lieu of tax agreement in connection with the construction of 118 units of multifamily housing at 75% AMI in